 - You will be given crutches or a walker the day of surgery.
-You will also be given a post op shoe.
-You may put weight to the heel with the use of your crutches or walker. - Once you return home, elevate your foot with 2-3 pillows as much as possible for the next 24 hours. - It is normal for your foot to feel numb for several hours that may last 24-36 hours.
+Until your first post-operative visit you should be non-weightbearing as much as possible. - Once you return home, elevate your foot with 2-3 pillows as much as possible for the next 24 hours. - It is normal for your foot to feel numb for several hours that may last 24-36 hours.
 If you experience pain, begin using your pain medication as directed. - You may notice a small amount of bleeding through your bandage.
 This is normal.
 If your bandages become soaked with blood, call your doctor. - The dressing that was placed on your foot and ankle are sterile.
 You are not to change, remove or get the dressings wet.
-You can use a shower protector to keep your dressing dry while bathing.
+You must use a shower protector to keep your dressing dry while bathing.